Implantation: Everything You Need to Know

 • Aching

-These sensations may stick around or sometimes they come and go, but they only tend to last for a couple of days.
+These sensations may stick around, or sometimes they come and go, but they only tend to last for a couple of days.

-Breast tenderness and sensitivity are very common in the days leading up to a missed period and in early pregnancy.
+Breast tenderness and sensitivity are common in the days leading up to a missed period and early pregnancy.
 You may also notice that your breasts appear larger; this is also due to high progesterone levels.

 In addition to making you feel sluggish and tired, progesterone can slow your stomach and intestines way down, causing constipation and bloating.

 This can also happen before getting a period.
 However, if implantation has occurred, your temperature will go back up.
+If the decrease is because you are about to get a period, the temperature will stay low.

 Up to 50% of fertilized eggs may not implant and are lost during a woman’s period.
 If you’re trying to get pregnant, you may wonder what you can do to ensure that implantation is successful.